Abdul Rahim Muslim Dost: History

-2001 capture and Guantanamo
+2001 capture by the United States

 Muslim Dost and his brother were captured on November 17, 2001, and later released on 17 April 2005 with no charges held against him.
 His Guantanamo Internment Serial Number was 561.

-The allegations against Muslim Dost, in his Combatant Status Review Tribunal, was that he was a member of the Jamaat al Dawa al Quran (JDQ) militant group, and served as a contact between that group and Al Qaeda.
-Muslim Dost acknowledged being a member of JDQ, but said he joined long ago, during the Soviet invasion of Afghanistan.
+The allegations against Muslim Dost, in his Combatant Status Review Tribunal, were that he was a member of the Jamaat al Dawa al Quran (JDQ) militant group, and served as a contact between that group and Al Qaeda.
+Muslim Dost acknowledged being a member of JDQ, but said he had joined long ago, during the Soviet invasion of Afghanistan.

-Muslim Dost's brother was also a journalist; was also a held in extrajudicial detention in Guantanamo; was also released by the Americans following his Tribunal.
+Muslim Dost's brother who was also a journalist, and was also held in extrajudicial detention in Guantanamo, was also released by the Americans following his Tribunal.
 Their presence in Guantanamo was discussed in the press prior the Department of Defense released the official list of detainee identities.

-He has been noted for his poetry while detained by the American government and the lengths he went through to record it, ranging from scratching with a spoon onto polystyrene teacups to using rubbery pens, and has received much esteem in this regard.
+He has been noted for his poetry while detained by the American government and the lengths he went to to record it, ranging from scratching with a spoon onto polystyrene teacups to using rubbery pens, and has received much esteem in this regard.
 His account on his stay at Guantanamo, The Broken Chains, is currently being translated into English.